Have equity in your home? Want a lower payment? An appraisal from Performance Appraisals Inc. can help you get rid of your PMI.

-When buying a house, a 20% down payment is typically the standard.
-The lender's liability is usually only the remainder between the home value and the amount outstanding on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, reselling the home, and natural value variations on the chance that a borrower doesn't pay.
+A 20% down payment is typically the standard when getting a mortgage.
+Considering the risk for the lender is generally only the difference between the home value and the amount outstanding on the loan, the 20% supplies a nice cushion against the expenses of foreclosure, reselling the home, and typical value variationson the chance that a purchaser doesn't pay.

-Lenders were accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+The market was taking down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
 How does a lender handle the increased risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-PMI takes care of the lender if a borrower doesn't pay on the loan and the worth of the house is less than what the borrower still owes on the loan.
+PMI guards the lender if a borrower defaults on the loan and the market price of the home is lower than the loan balance.

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and generally isn't even tax deductible.
-Different from a piggyback loan where the lender absorbs all the losses, PMI is lucrative for the lender because they collect the money, and they get paid if the borrower doesn't pay.
+Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI is costly to a borrower.
+Contradictory to a piggyback loan where the lender consumes all the costs, PMI is lucrative for the lender because they acquire the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-The law promises that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.
-So, acute homeowners can get off the hook a little early.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Wise homeowners can get off the hook a little early.
+The law designates that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-It can take many years to reach the point where the principal is just 20% of the initial loan amount, so it's necessary to know how your home has increased in value.
-After all, any appreciation you've accomplished over the years counts towards removing PMI.
-So what's the reason for paying it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be adhering to the national trends and/or your home might have gained equity before things settled down, so even when nationwide trends signify plunging home values, you should realize that real estate is local.
+Considering it can take many years to arrive at the point where the principal is just 20% of the original amount of the loan, it's crucial to know how your home has increased in value.
+After all, any appreciation you've obtained over time counts towards removing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% threshold?
+Even when nationwide trends signify falling home values, be aware that real estate is local.
+Your neighborhood may not be reflecting the national trends and/or your home could have acquired equity before things cooled off.

-The toughest thing for almost all home owners to know is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can surely help.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Performance Appraisals Inc., we know when property values have risen or declined.
-We're masters at recognizing value trends in Ponte Vedra Beach, Saint Johns County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will most often do away with the PMI with little effort.
-At which time, the home owner can delight in the savings from that point on.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
+It is an appraiser's job to recognize the market dynamics of their area.
+At Performance Appraisals Inc., we're experts at pinpointing value trends in Ponte Vedra Beach, Saint Johns County and surrounding areas, and we know when property values have risen or declined.
+Faced with data from an appraiser, the mortgage company will generally do away with the PMI with little trouble.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: